m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     This feature doesn't get used if the file does not require an indirect index.

+* Update Last OID (Type: `oid_t`)

+    The OID of the last row the background process has to read to have the entire database updated.
+The current OID to update is defined in the "Update OID" field.
+Once that field reaches (is equal to) the "Update Last OID" value, then the entire database was updated to the latest version of the schema.

+* Update OID (Type: `oid_t`)

+    The OID of the last row the background process used to update a table.

+    Whenever you make changes to your table, it is required to go through the entire set of rows in that table to update them to the latest schema.
+    The process runs in the background allowing for what looks like an instant change to the schema (i.e. the database runs as if nothing had changed).

+    This OID is kept in the database so it can be interrupted and restarted any number of times.

 * First Compactable Block (Type: `reference_t`)